If you’ve never made it a habit to regularly check your credit score, now’s the time. Why is that?

 An important note on credit scores: you will not find your credit scores while looking through your credit reports.
 Fortunately, many credit card companies provide this information with your monthly statements for free.

 If you’re currently a Best Egg customer, you can access your FICO® Score by opting-in through our customer service website.
 Once you opt-in, you’ll be able to see a 6-month historical trend of your score and your top score factors from FICO, which may help you identify factors impacting your score and how to understand them.
 Better yet, your scores are updated on a monthly basis – so you’ll always be up-to-date on how they’ve changed.
-Find more information on accessing your FICO® Score as a Best Egg customer.
+For more information on accessing your FICO® Score as a Best Egg customer, click here.

 Alright!
 Now that you know how to access your credit reports, we’re going to cover the types of information you can find in them.
 After that, we’ll share a few reasons it’s a smart financial decision to check your credit reports regularly.